- Places to Explore

 Salisbury Cathedral Review

 Salisbury is dominated by the towering cathedral, a soaring hymn in stone.
-It is unique among cathedrals in that it was conceived and built as a whole in the amazingly short span of 38 years (1220-58).
+It is unique among cathedrals in that it was conceived and built as a whole in the amazingly short span of 38 years (1220–58).
 The spire, added in 1320, is the tallest in England and a miraculous feat of medieval engineering—even though the point, 404 feet above the ground, is 2½ feet off vertical.
 For a fictional, keenly imaginative reconstruction of the drama underlying such an achievement, read William Golding's novel The Spire.
-The excellent model of the cathedral in the north transept, the "arm" of the church to your left as you look toward the altar, shows the building about 20 years into construction, and makes clear the ambition of Salisbury's medieval builders.
+The excellent model of the cathedral in the north nave aisle, directly in front of you as you enter, shows the building about 20 years into construction, and makes clear the ambition of Salisbury's medieval builders.
 For all their sophistication, the height and immense weight of the great spire have always posed structural problems.
 In the late 17th century Sir Christopher Wren was summoned from London to strengthen the spire, and in the mid-19th century Sir George Gilbert Scott, a leading Victorian Gothicist, undertook a major program of restoration.
 He also initiated a clearing out of the interior and removed some less-than-sympathetic 18th-century alterations, returning a more authentically Gothic feel.
 Despite this, the interior seems spartan and a little gloomy, but check out the remarkable lancet windows and sculpted tombs of crusaders and other medieval notables.
-The clock in the north aisle—probably the oldest working mechanism in Europe, if not the world—was made in 1386.
+Next to the cathedral model in the north aisle is a medieval clock—probably the oldest working mechanism in Europe, if not the world—was made in 1386.

 The cloisters are the largest in England, and the octagonal Chapter House contains a marvelous 13th-century frieze showing scenes from the Old Testament.
 Here you can also see one of the four original copies of the Magna Carta, the charter of rights the English barons forced King John to accept in 1215; it was sent here for safekeeping in the 13th century.
 Join a free 45-minute tour of the church, leaving two or more times a day.
-There are also daily tours of the roof and spire (except on Sunday from October through April).
-For a peaceful break, the café in the cloister offers freshly baked cakes and pastries.
+There are also daily tours of the roof and spire (except on Sunday morning) that vary in frequency —check website.
+For a peaceful break, the café in the cloister offers freshly baked cakes and pastries, plus hot lunches.

 - Address: Cathedral Close, Salisbury, SP1 2EJ | Map It